Sebastian-Dimian/Grade-12-Computer-Science-Club/Object Oriented Programming.md

-####  Object Oriented Programming
+#  Object Oriented Programming

-# Normally object is a variable, data structure, function, method
+- Normally object is a variable, data structure, function, method

-# Hoever object oriented programming is a instance of a class where the object can be either a variable
+- Hoever object oriented programming is a instance of a class where the object can be either a variable, function, data structure or combination
+- OOP fcuses on how to manimpulate